Euclid Quick Data Release (Q1): Euclid spectroscopy of quasars. 1. Identification and redshift determination of 3500 bright quasars: Introduction

-The European Space Agency's (ESA) \Euclid\ mission \citep{EuclidSkyOverview} is designed to probe the dark matter and dark energy of the Universe by studying weak lensing and galaxy clustering over approximately one-third of the sky in both the optical and near-infrared using the Visible Camera \citep[VIS;][]{EuclidSkyVIS} and the \acl{nisp} \citep[\acs{nisp};][]{EuclidSkyNISP}.
+The European Space Agency's (ESA) \Euclid\ mission \citep{EuclidSkyOverview} is designed to probe the dark matter and dark energy of the Universe by studying weak lensing and galaxy clustering over approximately one third of the sky in both the optical and near-infrared using the Visible Camera \citep[VIS;][]{EuclidSkyVIS} and the \acl{nisp} \citep[\acs{nisp};][]{EuclidSkyNISP}.
 A key feature of \Euclid\ is the slitless spectroscopic mode of \ac{nisp}, which can simultaneously capture spectra of sources in a large field of view of 0.57\,$\deg^2$.
 Three red grisms covering the same \RGE band (1206--1892 nm) are adopted in the Euclid Wide Survey to provide spectra with different dispersion directions of \ang{0}, \ang{180}, and \ang{270} with respect to the detector columns.
 Dispersed slitless images of the three grims are combined to disentangle overlapping spectra from multiple sources, and generate the final clean spectra.
 The red grims have a resolving power of ${{\cal R}_{{\rm{R}}{{\rm{G}}_{\rm{E}}}}} > 480$ for a source with a \ang{;;0.5} diameter \citep{EuclidSkyNISP,EuclidSkyOverview}.
-This spectroscopic capability enables an unbiased census of bright quasars and enhances the efficiency of quasar discovery by leveraging the high sensitivity and spatial resolution from space.
-For example, \citet{2025arXiv250613945B} have recently discovered a $z=5.404$ quasar EUCL J181530.01+652054.0 using \ac{nisp} spectroscopy.
+This spectroscopic capability enables a census of bright quasars and enhances the efficiency of quasar discovery by leveraging the high sensitivity and spatial resolution from space.
+For example, \citet{Banados25} have recently discovered a $z=5.404$ quasar, EUCL J181530.01+652054.0, using \ac{nisp} spectroscopy.

-\citet{EP-Lusso} provides a detailed prediction of the \ac{nisp} spectroscopic mode for \ac{agn} using mock spectra.
+\citet{EP-Lusso} provide a detailed prediction of the \ac{nisp} spectroscopic mode for \acp{agn} using mock spectra.
 They demonstrate that redshift measurements are robust when the H\,$\alpha$ emission line is visible within the spectral coverage of \RGE ($0.89 < z < 1.83$) at a line flux greater than $2 \times 10^{-16}$~erg\,s$^{-1}$\,cm$^{-2}$.
-Outside this redshift range, however, redshift measurements are inefficient due to low \ac{snr} or lack of prominent emission lines or both.
+Outside this redshift range, however, redshift measurements are inefficient due to a low \ac{snr} or a lack of prominent emission lines or both.